PHION-pm/cli/README.md

-# cli
+# PHION CLI

-the package manager for rice configs
+Command-Line Interface for the PHION Project.